 When YouTube was founded in 2005 and streaming technology became more feasible with broader bandwidths, indie media production took notice.
 Content creators looked to the internet as a way of cheaply financing, promoting, and distributing media content.
 Web series or web television boomed.
 In 2009, web series made it big with Dr. Horrible’s Sing-Along-Blog earning a special category Emmy, and the format started its own award show, The Streamys.

-It’s no surprise that minority voices took to the new format.
-Tanya Zuk founded Virtual Lesbian Looks (VLL) while working as a programming curator for the 2010-2011 film series.
+Graduate student Tanya Zuk founded Virtual Lesbian Looks (VLL) while working as a programming curator for the 2010-2011 film series.
 Having recently discovered the web series Anyone But Me, she pitched the idea of highlighting web series as part of Lesbian Looks.
 LGBTQ web series were not only gaining traction at traditional streaming services like Hulu, Vimeo, Amazon Prime, and the ever-present YouTube, but new platforms were being created like Open TV, lesbianmedia.tv, Revry, and tellofilms.
-VLL is meant to celebrate indie web series that are by and for queer women.
+VLL was created to celebrate indie web series that are by and for queer women.

 Virtual LL Archives